Jamie-Wallace/react-learning/mars-rover-ts-2/src/Kata Notes.md

 Afterwards we want to remember to consider the Command Pattern and where it fits:
   - Is it something to definitely include in first video?
 Unlikely.
   - Does it solve the if/then/else within the controller when processing commands?

+Next we plan to apply styling and carry out a quick code review to ensure we haven't missed anything.